nagaraj-real/agent-builder-api/README.md

 You can start the API server using docker containers or manually cloning and building this repository.

-[Manual setup](#manual-setup) : Clone this repository in your local machine and start python FAST API server.
+[Manual setup](#manual-setup): Clone this repository in your local machine and start the python FAST API server.
 Optionally, install and set up Mongo DB.

-[Dev Container Setup](#dev-containers-setup) : Dev Containers allow you to automate the environment setup.
+[Dev Container Setup](#dev-containers-setup): Dev Containers allow you to automate the environment setup.
 Use this setup to install and run container services in an isolated environment with extensions preinstalled.
-You can also open in GitHub Codespaces in a remote environment/browser using secrets to pass Model API keys.
+You can also open GitHub Codespaces in a remote environment/browser using secrets to pass Model API keys.

 ### Manual Setup